Please read the details below very carefully about our refund policy.

 - Since the CLP is a non-degree program, credits are not offered.
 However, we offer documents for those that need verification that they have taken courses here.
 Email email@example.com if you need such a document.

 - We issue course completion certificates upon successful completion of the courses.
-Students who do not pass the course are eligible for letters of attendance.
+Students who do not pass the course are eligible for letters of attendance, which can be obtained by emailing the program.
 We do not issue diplomas or transcripts to students.

 - The CLP reserves the right to cancel any classes due to low enrollment.